gdoshi2/gaurav_econ/content/project/chicken-and-the-egg-electricity-transmission-and-investment-in-renewable-energy/index.md

 date: 2024-08-08T15:49:53.090Z
 summary: T﻿his paper provides evidence of the impact of grid expansion on long-term investment in wind energy.
-The resulting benefits include decreased emissions from fossil fuel sector and increased lease payments to landowners.
+The resulting benefits include decreased emissions from the fossil fuel sector and increased lease payments to landowners.
+(Revise and Resubmit at the *Journal of Public Economics*)
 featured: true
 authors:
   - Gaurav Doshi